 In myasthenia gravis, the muscles involved in swallowing and those around the eyes are commonly affected first, causing difficulty in swallowing and the eyelids to droop.
 Muscle weakness typically worsens towards the end of the day and after exercise.

 In most patients, the abnormal antibody production is associated with abnormalities of a gland in the chest called the thymus, which is part of the immune system.

 Myasthenia gravis is a long-term debilitating disease that may be life-threatening when the muscles involved in breathing are affected.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, myasthenia gravis affected less than 2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 101,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, myasthenia gravis affected less than 2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 101,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 At the time of designation, three medicines that reduce the breakdown of acetylcholine were authorised in the EU for the treatment of myasthenia gravis.
 Surgery to remove the thymus gland (thymectomy) was performed in some patients.
 Medicines that reduce the activity of the immune system, such as corticosteroids, were used in patients with disabling weakness, especially those who could not be treated or failed to respond to thymectomy.
 In patients with severe weakness causing breathing or swallowing problems, plasma exchange was used to remove the abnormal antibodies from the blood.